alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## 💻 Completing the Build

-Some years ago it would have been hard to find lightweight motors and propellers for a smallish airship such as Avis Lxxx.
+Some years ago it would have been hard to find lightweight motors and propellers for a smallish airship such as the Avis Lxxx.
-Luckily for us, drones exist!
+Luckily for us, recreational drones exist!
 Nowadays we can get awesome combinations of motor + propeller that weigh less than 50 grams, bringing the total weight to 100 grams.
 For instance this